Previous degree from: University of Notre Dame, Harvard University

 Meng's research focuses on how and why older adults help other people, and how these helping behaviors may contribute to older adults’ resilience in the face of age-related declines and promote successful aging.
 Her work relies on self-report data, daily and ecological momentary assessments, biomarker data, geocoded data, objective assessments of physical activity via the Actical accelerometer, and real-life observational data recorded by the Electronically Activated Recorder.

 Previous degree from: Saint Louis University

 UT Austin: African and African Diaspora Studies

-Noelle is interested in critical prison studies, hip-hop feminism, the Movement for Black Lives, and the Black Radical Tradition.
-Her research focuses on post-Ferguson hip-hop music as a form of creative activism that is situated within the larger Black Radical Tradition of artistically driven forms of resistance.
+Jaden is interested in critical prison studies, hip-hop feminism, the Movement for Black Lives, and the Black Radical Tradition.
+His research focuses on post-Ferguson hip-hop music as a form of creative activism that is situated within the larger Black Radical Tradition of artistically driven forms of resistance.